qutebrowser A keyboard-driven browser.

 Updating

-If you cloned the git repository, run mkvenv.py --update which will take care of updating the code (via git pull) and recreating the environment with the newest dependencies.
+If you cloned the git repository, run scripts/mkvenv.py --update which will take care of updating the code (via git pull) and recreating the environment with the newest dependencies.

 Alternatively, you can update your local copy of the code (e.g. by pulling the git repo, or extracting a new version) and the virtualenv should automatically use the updated versions.
 However, dependencies won’t be updated that way.